 “Sophie Kurys was a tense and serious player who gave the team spark and inspiration,” Moe Trezza recollected.

-In 1986 Ms. Kurys was proud to be inducted into the Greater Flint Area Sports Hall of Fame.
+In 1986 Kurys was proud to be inducted into the Greater Flint Area Sports Hall of Fame.
 She was more pleased in 1988 when the National Baseball Hall of Fame opened a permanent display on Women in Baseball.
 An advocate for women's opportunities in sports, Sophie was impressed to see women accomplish so much in the 1996 Atlanta Olympic Games.

-Writing for the Fourth Edition of Total Baseball in 1995, Barbara Gregorich and Debra A. Shattuck selected Kurys as one of the top twenty players in the history of the All-American League.
+Writing for the Fourth Edition of Total Baseball in 1995, Barbara Gregorich and Debra A. Shattuck selected Kurys as one of the top 20 players in the history of the All-American League.
 Observed Gregorich and Shattuck about the All-Star second sacker: “Sophie Kurys was nothing short of sensational in getting on base, stealing bases, and scoring runs.”

-This is an expanded version of my article, "The Flint Flash: The Premier Basestealer of the All-American Girls Baseball League,” in Oldtyme Baseball News, volume 8, issue 4 (1997), pp. 30-31.
-I first interviewed Sophie Kurys by telephone on July 19, 1996.
-Her statistics come from the summary sheet prepared on a yearly cumulative basis for the All-American League by the Howe Bureau, copy in AAGPBL Files in Northern Indiana Center for History, South Bend, Indiana.
-See chapter on "Sophie Kurys" in Barbara Gregorich, Women at Play: The Story of Women in Baseball (San Diego: Harcourt Brace & Company, 1993), pp. 122-130.
-The newspaper story about the All-American League's championship game between Racine and Rockford on September 16, 1946, appeared in the Racine Journal-Times, September 17, 1946, copy in Kurys File at National Baseball Hall of Fame, Cooperstown, New York.
-The librarian for the Flint Journal sent me the newspaper’s clipping file on Kurys.
+An earlier, less complete version of my Sophie Kurys article appeared as “The Flint Flash: The Premier Base Stealer of the All-American Girls Baseball League,” in Oldtyme Baseball News, volume 8, issue 4 (1997), 30-31.
+Based on interviews with Kurys in 1996 and 2011, I included material about her in my book, We Were the All-American Girls: Interviews With Players of the AAGPBL (McFarland, 2013), 58-66.
+Sophie’s statistics come from the summary sheet prepared on a yearly cumulative basis for the All-American League by the Howe Bureau, copy in AAGPBL Files in the Center for History, South Bend, Indiana.
+Also see the chapter on Kurys in Barbara Gregorich, Women at Play: The Story of Women in Baseball (San Diego: Harcourt Brace & Company, 1993), 122-130.
+The newspaper story about the AAGPBL’s championship game between Racine and Rockford on September 16, 1946, appeared in the Racine Journal-Times, September 17, 1946, copy in Kurys File at National Baseball Hall of Fame, Cooperstown, New York.
+Several years ago the librarian for the Flint Journal sent me the newspaper’s clipping file on Kurys.
 The Journal’s articles are identified in the text, including Carol Azizian’s interview story, “Recalling Her Real ‘League,’” July 3, 1992.
-Also, I received detailed letters about Kurys and the AAGPBL from Betty "Moe" Trezza and Edie (Perlick) Keating, both in November 1996, and I interviewed Madeline "Maddy" English by telephone in November 1996.
-Last but not least, the AAGPBL web site provides a wealth of information about teams, players, and more; see http://www.aagpbl.org/
+Also, I received detailed letters about Kurys and the AAGPBL from Betty Trezza and Edie (Perlick) Keating, both in November 1996, and I interviewed Madeline English by telephone at the same time.
+Diana Star Helmer’s book Belles of the Ballpark (Millbrook Press, 1993), though written primarily for young people, provides useful insights into the Racine team over the years.
+As with all former All-Americans, the AAGPBL web site has a wealth of information about teams, records, players, and more; see http://aagpbl.org/.